zileeva/beet-vue-boilerplate/README.md

 # Beet: Vue Boilerplate

-This is a sample application based on vue, vuex and router that shows how to interact with Beet.
+This is a sample application based on vue, vuex and router that shows how to interact with Beet, preloaded with bootstrap as the front-end library.
 It is based on `Vue CLI`, for more details see https://cli.vuejs.org/guide/creating-a-project.html#vue-create.

 ## Get your local copy